 Do check out Disk Union’s catalog of Tokyo record stores and new releases.
 Definitely a must as it contains all addresses and opening hours, descriptions in English of some of the key stores in Tokyo.
 Newly updated issues appear regularly at Amazon.co.jp or buy the catalog available at Disk Union stores around Tokyo.

-the coming weeks I am reporting on the record stores of Osaka in volume 2.
+during the coming weeks I will be reporting on the record stores of Osaka in volume 2 of Diggin in Japan.